 Before serving sprinkle the steaks with feta or blue cheese.
 Serve with the cucumber tomato salad on the side.

-- 1 1 pound beef T-Bone or Porterhouse steaks, cut 1 inch thick
+- 1 pound T-Bone or Porterhouse steaks (cut 1 inch thick)

 - 1 medium lemon